NCAR/DART/guide/inflation.rst

 ``_{prior,post}inf_{mean,sd}`` in their names.
 These NetCDF files can be viewed with common tools (we often use `ncview <http://meteora.ucsd.edu/~pierce/ncview_home_page.html>`__ ).
 Expected inflation values are generally in the 1 to 30 range; if values grow much larger than this it usually indicates a problem with the assimilation.

+:doc:`../assimilation_code/programs/fill_inflation_restart/fill_inflation_restart`
+may be used to create netCDF files with initial values such that the input.nml settings for reading from file vs. reading from namelist can stay constant throughout the entire experiment.

 It is possible to set inflation values in an existing netCDF file by using one of the standard NCO utilities like "``ncap2``" on a copy of a restart file.
 Inflation mean and sd values look exactly like restart values, arranged by